commercelayer/commercelayer-docs-resources/payment_methods/object.md

 # The payment method object

-A payment method object is returned as part of the response body of each successful list, retrieve, create or update API call.
+A payment method object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/payment_methods endpoint</b>.

 ## Fields